Average Retirement Savings By Age

-Turning 50 also affords an opportunity to supercharge your savings, since you can begin making catch-up contributions to your employer's 401(k) or your individual retirement account.
+Turning 50 also allows supercharging your savings, since you can begin making catch-up contributions to your employer's 401(k) or your retirement account.
 But, the EPI data suggests that 50- and 60-somethings still have a long way to go.

 According to the research, the average retirement savings for families aged 50 to 55 is $124,831.
 For families aged 56 to 61, it's $163,577.
 Those figures are far less than the $1 million that many experts recommend as a target for retirement savings.
 While Social Security can supplement existing retirement savings, the average monthly retirement benefit of $1,329 may not be enough to fill the gap.

 Regarding how using savings by age as a benchmark impacts your own retirement strategy, it's important to consider the bigger picture.

 Across all age groups, the average retirement savings is $95,766, according to the EPI.
 Overall, the data suggests that Americans are simply not saving enough for retirement, regardless of age.